 - Keep records of your review and audit trails of the access control process

 How to pass an audit

 To pass an audit of ISO 27001 Annex A 5.3 you are going to make sure that you have followed the steps above in how to comply.

 You are going to do that by first conducting an internal audit, following the How to Conduct an ISO 27001 Internal Audit Guide.

 The audit is going to check a number of areas.
 Lets go through them

-#1 Processes the Annex A 5.3 has defined as needing segregation
+1. It will check the processes that Annex A 5.3 has defined as needing segregation

 The standard has already pre defined processes that it thinks you should have segregation in so either make sure you do or have a compelling reason why you do not that you can justify to the auditor.